wpnbos/buienradar-mcp-server/README.md

 Restart Claude for Desktop for the tool to become available.

+You might have to provide the full path for `uv` instead of just `uv`.
+To find the full path for your `uv` executable, on MacOS/Linux execute `which uv`.

 ## Usage

 If all went well, you should be able to ask Claude about any upcoming precipitation.